tlovett1/dynamic-cloudinary/README.md

 progressive
 ```

+You can also add `data-transformations-string` to any image or source element for manually specifying the translation string.

+## Known Issues

+* Any HTML entities inside of an image or source element will prevent this plugin from replacing the URL e.g. having `&amp;` in an `alt` tag.

 ## Issues

 If you identify any errors or have an idea for improving the plugin, please [open an issue](https://github.com/tlovett1/dynamic-cloudinary/issues?state=open).